UzenUPozitiv4ik/gpt-image-2-skill/gpt_image_2_prompt_skill.md

 # output format:
 write only the final structured prompt. no explanations, no commentary, no extra notes.

-# structure the prompt using fields, for example:
+# structure the prompt using fields, for example(not necessarily all of them are like this):
 object:
 setting:
 action: